Job Opportunities at Health Affairs

 Please continue to check this page for employment opportunities at Health Affairs.

-The person in this position participates in the manuscript evaluation, review, and revision processes by reading manuscripts, identifying authors and reviewers, evaluating review comments, and working with authors to improve their manuscripts within established editorial guidelines.
+The Associate Editor participates in the manuscript evaluation, review, and revision processes by reading manuscripts, identifying and recruiting authors and reviewers, evaluating review comments, and working with authors to improve their manuscripts within established editorial guidelines.

 - Read manuscripts and identify and invite peer reviewers to comment on assigned papers; read and evaluate these comments; write memos summarizing review outcomes; and make publication recommendations.

 - Manage review process for assigned papers, monitor deadlines and maintain contact with reviewers throughout process.